Articdive/ArticData/.github/CONTRIBUTING.md

 * Do not open an issue on GitHub until you have collected positive feedback about the change from a maintainer.

 #### **Do you have questions about the source code?**
-* Ask any question about how to use the MinestomDataGenerator in the GitHub issues section.
+* Ask any question about how to use the Minestom Data Generator in the GitHub issues section.

-#### **Do you want to contribute to the MinestomDataGenerator documentation?**
+#### **Do you want to contribute to the Minestom  DataGenerator documentation?**
 * Feel free to do so!
 Just make sure to conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification when editing the README.md.

 ## General Contribution Rules
-* By contributing to the MinestomDataGenerator project your code/contribution will be licensed under the [MIT License](../LICENSE).
+* By contributing to the Minestom Data Generator project your code/contribution will be licensed under the [MIT License](../LICENSE).

 Minestom is a community project.
 We encourage you to contribute! :)